bothub-studio/bothub-cli/README.rst

 Getting Started
 ===============

-Before using bothub-cli, you need to tell it about your `BotHub.studio`_ credentials.
+Before using bothub-cli, you need to tell it about your `Bothub.studio`_ credentials.

 .. code:: bash